MohsenLesani/slugcse113/index.md

 For any questions outside of office hours: Please post to the class Piazza.

-Link for Piazza is TBA
+Link for Piazza is <https://piazza.com/class/m1l3ef1im6q1so>.

 If your question is more general, make it visible to the rest of class.
 If it isn't clear if it is a sensitive question or not, please start out by making the question to the teaching staff and we can advise on making it public or not.
 Feel free to answer questions that your classmates post or freely participate in discussions there.